-Download the best GTFS Schedule feed with smart selection
+Download the "best" GTFS Schedule feed with smart selection

 Source:R/integration-tidytransit.R

-download_best_feed.RdA higher-level wrapper around download_feed() that automagically selects
+download_best_feed.RdA wrapper around download_feed() that automagically selects

 the best GTFS Schedule feed when multiple options exist.
 This function: